timescale/docs/ai/python-interface.md

 ### Search options

 The `search` function is very versatile and allows you to search for the right vector in a wide variety of ways.
-We’ll describe the search option in 3 parts:
+This section describes the search option in 3 parts:

-1. We’ll cover basic similarity search.
+1. Basic similarity search.
-2. Then, we’ll describe how to filter your search based on the associated metadata.
+2. How to filter your search based on the associated metadata.
-3. Finally, we’ll talk about filtering on time when time-partitioning is enabled.
+3. Filtering on time when time-partitioning is enabled.

-Let’s use the following data for our example:
+The following examples are based on this data:

 ``` python
 vec.upsert([\